klouderone/cornev4promicroedition/README.md

 - Waffle Pattern PCB

 NOTE: Like all Split Keyboards, NEVER unplug the TRRS interconnect cable while your boards are connected to your computer.
+NOTE: Do not use the TRRS jack when also using a battery.
+ZMK does not support wired splits.
+NOTE: Do not use a battery when using wired split.
+QMK does not support wireless, and the battery may cause damage to your microcontroller.

-Please read the entire repo before using anything inside it.
+Please read the **entire repo** before using anything inside it.

 Original Board designed by Foostan, modified By Kea Workshop.